hmcts/pip-channel-management/README.md

 Functional tests can be run using `./gradlew functional`

 For our functional tests, we are using Square's [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) library.
 This allows us to test the full HTTP stack for our service-to-service interactions.

-We also use TestContainers to create throwaway postgres databases for testing to protect our prod and staging databases.
+The functional tests also call out to Data Management in staging to retrieve publications.

 ## Contributing
 We are happy to accept third-party contributions.
 See [.github/CONTRIBUTING.md](./.github/CONTRIBUTING.md) for more details.